Nottingham – a vibrant, safe place to play

 Nottingham is a great place in which to live, work, study and have fun.

-We think it goes without saying that we all expect a safe environment to enjoy ourselves in when we're on a night out in the city, whether you’re staying here for a few days or out for just one night.
+We all expect a safe environment to enjoy ourselves in when we're on a night out in the city, whether you’re staying here for a few days or out for just one night.

 You become part of our community when you visit Nottingham to enjoy our local pubs and bars, go out shopping, and travel in and out of town.